Jun 2026

 A developer role that is remote in one country is not the same as a developer role that allows international remote work.

-SEO is a strong remote job for expats because the work is digital, research-based, and often asynchronous.
+SEO is a strong remote job for expats because the work is digital, research-based, tool-based, and often asynchronous.

 SEO specialists help websites improve search visibility.